coatless/quarto-webr/README.md

 The `quarto-webr` extension supports specifying the following `WebROptions` options:

-- `show-startup-message`: Display in the document header the state of WebR initialization.
-Default: `true`
-- `show-header-message`: Display in the document header whether COOP and COEP headers are in use for faster page loads.
-Default: `false`
 - `home-dir`: The WebAssembly user’s home directory and initial working directory ([`Documentation`](https://docs.r-wasm.org/webr/latest/api/js/interfaces/WebR.WebROptions.html#homedir)).
 Default: `'/home/web_user'`.
-- `base-url`: The base URL used for downloading R WebAssembly binaries. ([`Documentation`](https://docs.r-wasm.org/webr/latest/api/js/interfaces/WebR.WebROptions.html#homedir)). ([`Documentation`](https://docs.r-wasm.org/webr/latest/api/js/interfaces/WebR.WebROptions.html#baseurl)).
+- `base-url`: The base URL used for downloading R WebAssembly binaries. ([`Documentation`](https://docs.r-wasm.org/webr/latest/api/js/interfaces/WebR.WebROptions.html#baseurl)).
 Default: `'https://webr.r-wasm.org/[version]/'`.
 - `service-worker-url`: The base URL from where to load JavaScript worker scripts when loading webR with the ServiceWorker communication channel mode ([`Documentation`](https://docs.r-wasm.org/webr/latest/api/js/interfaces/WebR.WebROptions.html#serviceworkerurl)).
 Default: `''`.

+The extension also has native options for:

+- `show-startup-message`: Display in the document header the state of WebR initialization.
+Default: `true`
+- `show-header-message`: Display in the document header whether COOP and COEP headers are in use for faster page loads.
+Default: `false`

-Place these options underneath the `webr` entry in the documentation header, e.g.
+For these options to be active, they must be placed underneath the `webr` entry in the documentation header, e.g.

 ```markdown
 ---